weigu1/waste_bin_reminder/README.md

 ## Some infos

 I liked the idea of an illuminated waste-bin to remind us to put out the rubbish bins.
-Meanwhile we have 5 different bins, so the task is not as simple as it was years ago :)
+Meanwhile we have 5 different bins, so the task to remind the day and the bin is not as simple as it was years ago :)

 ### BOM